boodah-consulting/n-vyro-governance/docs/adr/0013-messaging-topics.md

 particular, can have multiple messages for a single device, so this will need a bit more consideration as we do not overwrite these messages accidentally.

 We also publish a message to `notifications/devices`.
-These messages notify NVyroHub of the device changes and makes the appropriate changes.
+These messages notify NVyroHub of the device changes and make the appropriate changes.
 We may need to modify this and consider other notifications we are yet to implement.
 With this exploration, we should then be able to determine a topic address pattern and describe its utility.